The Inland Pack Track

 After about 30 minutes of walking, we crossed the Fox river, which was wonderful on such a warm evening.
 The river was low, so it was an easy crossing.
 Rich even saw a little flat fish, which google told us afterwards was a flounder – we were amazed they came this far upstream.

 The trail continued on the opposite side (true left) of the Fox river for another 40 minutes until we came to the junction of the Ballroom Overhang.
 We didn’t hurry at all, and spent time marvelling at the limestone cliffs and avoiding the stinging nettles “ongaonga” which were growing out over the track.
 This is no ordinary stinging nettle.
 It causes at best, pain then numbness around the affected area, and at worst (if you fell into a patch of it) death.

 Further along the track, we came across a tree daisy in full bloom – which I had never seen before.
 The first of many goats jumped out of the bush followed by a few family members.

 Junction to Ballroom Overhang

-We arrived at the junction of the Pack Track/Ballroom Overhang at 7.10pm.
+We arrived at the junction of the Pack Track/Ballroom Overhang at 7.10 pm.
 It took us an hour and ten minutes from the Fox River car park.
-We took the left hand track to the ballroom which took us down to the river again, and the first of many crossings.
-After a few minutes we came to the convergance with Dilemma Creek – where we would walk tomorrow.
+We took the left-hand track to the ballroom which took us down to the river again, and the first of many crossings.
+After a few minutes, we came to the confluence with Dilemma Creek – where we would walk tomorrow.

 The limestone gorge was incredible.
-The towering rock walls, the colours, beautiful stones and the clear water – so different to other hiking I’ve done in New Zealand.
-It really is a very special place, and adds to the mystique of the West Coast that I have only scratched the surface of.
+The towering rock walls, the colours, the beautiful stones and the clear water – so different to other hiking I’ve done in New Zealand.
+It really is a very special place and adds to the mystique of the west coast that I have only scratched the surface of.